vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 ---
 ## Why I chose Zigbee

 On the market, there are different types of protocols to create a smart home network.
-Like Zigbee, Thread, Wifi, Bluetooth, Zwave and Matter.
+Like Zigbee, Thread, Wifi, Bluetooth, Z-Wave and Matter.
 All with their pros and cons.
 You can use different protocols next to each other.
 I chose for one, specific Zigbee.

 <img src="images/zigbee.jpg" alt="zigbee" height="60px" style="margin-left:15px;float:right"/>

 This is why I choose for Zigbee:
-* There is a wide range of sensor- and actuator types available;
+* There is a wide range of sensor and actuator types available;
 * Every zigbee device, independent of manufacturer, it works in your network;
 * The prices are low;
 * It works locally, no internet is required;
 * You can even link buttons direct to (a group) lamps without the need of a hub;
 * Not dependent on the manufacture app, cloud or other software.
 When a manufacture gets bankrupt, you still can use your devices.
 * It works as a mesh network, you can reach devices far away from the coordinator as long as there are enough active hops in between;
-* The standard is an open protocol, you don't pay for a license fees (for Zwave you do) to use it;
+* The standard is an open protocol, you don't pay for a license fees (for Z-Wave you do) to use it;
 * No compatibility issues with hardware with older or newer Zigbee versions;
 * Active development on the software Zigbee2MQTT with every release a bulk of new supported Zigbee devices;